ssadedin/groovy-ngs-utils/README.md

 ```

 These are only examples and barely scratch the surface of all the functions built into
 groovy-ngs-utils.
-You can documentation about the individual classes and methods
+You can find documentation about the individual classes and methods
 in the [API Documentation](http://ssadedin.github.io/groovy-ngs-utils/doc/index.html)

 Everything is built upon Samtools, Picard Tools, BioJava and Apache commons-math.
 The jar file that